FlyingCatCreatures/While-derivation-tree-generator/README.md

 - **Syntax Feedback:** The feedback for incorrect syntax is currently not very helpful.
 The program simply throws an exception and exits.
 I might improve this in the future.
 - **Bugs:** There may definitely be bugs in the program.
 If you encounter any issues, please report them and include the input file you used to help with debugging.
-- **Planned improvements** I plan to add support for continue statements aswell, and possibly also try-catch and throw.
+- **Planned improvements** I plan to potentially add support for try-catch and throw statements.